-Distinguishing Characteristics: This disk resembles the disk in specimen is considerably softer and smaller than the Type 22 specimen, which also has a lighter area on one-third of one face.
+Distinguishing Characteristics: This disk resembles the disk in Type 22 most closely; they originally were grouped together.
+But this specimen is considerably softer and smaller than the Type 22 specimen, which also has a lighter area on one-third of one face.
 The Type 22 specimen has been ground so that battered places near or on its circumference have been smoothed away, giving it a scalloped look.